-American Labor Museum Hosts 38th Annual Sol Stetin Awards Hybrid Gala
+American Labor Museum Hosts 38th Annual Sol Stetin Awards Gala

-The Awards Hybrid Gala is open to the general public.
-Tickets at a cost of $125. (on-site) and $75. (virtual) per person are available by calling the Museum at (973) 595-7953 or by emailing the Museum at email@example.com.
+The Awards Gala is open to the general public.
+Tickets at a cost of $75. (virtual) per person are available by calling the Museum at (973) 595-7953 or by emailing the Museum at firstname.lastname@example.org.
 A Commemorative Journal will record the names of individuals, businesses and organizations who make donations to the Museum.
-An Online Silent Auction will be available from Tuesday, November 11th through Wednesday, November 18th, 2020, offering an additional opportunity to support the Museum and take home terrific gifts, artwork, and collectibles.
+An Online Silent Auction will be available from Tuesday, November 11th through Thursday, November 19th, 2020 until 5PM, offering an additional opportunity to support the Museum and take home terrific gifts, artwork, and collectibles.
 To browse and bid in the Online Silent Auction, visit www.biddingowl.com/alm.

 The American Labor Museum is housed in the Botto House National Landmark in Haledon, New Jersey.
 The Botto House was the site of rallies for the eight-hour day during the Paterson Silk Strike of 1913.
 It was declared a United States Historic Landmark in 1982 in recognition of its role in the effort to end child labor and secure improved working conditions.

 The Museum offers on-site and virtual tours of restored period rooms, Old World Gardens, changing exhibits on labor and immigrants, and presents educational programs and monthly cultural events.
 On-site visiting hours are Wed.-Sat.
 1-4PM or by appointment.
 Virtual tours for groups and individuals are available via ZOOM and by appointment.